Gnoot01/StudySpace/100 Days of Python/Extra: PacTurtle/README.md

 To control multiple objects with diff states but same class,
 1. Inherit Turtle, use SELF, create multiple objects in main.py (paddle in Day 22: ponGArt) (Exception: food in Extra: PacTurtle as self.clear() can clear .write() & .dot())
-2. Don't inherit turtle, use LIST to control (snake in Day 21: Snake Game)
+2. Don't inherit turtle, use LIST to control (snake in Day 21: Snake Game) (car_manager in Day 23: Turtle Crossing)

 To control single object,
 1. Inherit Turtle, use SELF